Samuel Wilson (Portsmouth MP): Australian entrepreneur

 Coursing was his preferred sport and he was President of the Ballarat Coursing Club from at least 1875 to 1882.
-He awarded £20 for the winner of the 1875 Ercildoune Cup and in 1876 it was run on his Ercildoune estate.
+He awarded £20 for the winner of the 1875 Ercildoune Cup and in 1876 it was run on his 26000 acre Ercildoun (Note: Ercildoun was originally spelt without the added ‘e’.
+Wilson added on the ‘e’ as he wanted an even number of letters on the entrance gates.
+For the purposes of this article, the original spelling is adopted.
+Variances exist in the spelling of the homestead's name between various sources, and sometimes, within the source itself.) estate.